TAPAZOLE- methimazole tablet

 TAPAZOLE is contraindicated in the presence of hypersensitivity to the drug or any of the other product components.

 Agranulocytosis is potentially a life-threatening adverse reaction of TAPAZOLE therapy.
 Patients should be instructed to immediately report to their physicians any symptoms suggestive of agranulocytosis, such as fever or sore throat.
 Leukopenia, thrombocytopenia, and aplastic anemia (pancytopenia) may also occur.
-The drug should be discontinued in the presence of agranulocytosis, aplastic anemia (pancytopenia), ANCA-positive vasculitis, hepatitis, or exfoliative dermatitis and the patient's bone marrow indices should be monitored.
+The drug should be discontinued in the presence of agranulocytosis or aplastic anemia (pancytopenia), and the patient's bone marrow indices should be monitored.

 TAPAZOLE can cause hypothyroidism necessitating routine monitoring of TSH and free T4 levels with adjustments in dosing to maintain a euthyroid state.
 Because the drug readily crosses placental membranes, methimazole can cause fetal goiter and cretinism when administered to a pregnant woman.
 For this reason, it is important that a sufficient, but not excessive, dose be given during pregnancy (see PRECAUTIONS, Pregnancy).